 Where an articulation agreement is in place between an external educational provider and the University of Leeds, the agreement will clarify the credit transfer possible, and this credit will be attached to the relevant candidates’ student records if they are admitted to the University.

 Advanced entry and accreditation of prior learning may impact on the funding students can receive.
-For more information, contact Funding at email@example.com.
+For more information, email the Funding team via email@example.com.